top of page

 GENEROSITY

 Finally, virtue is reflected in the preeminent value of generosity.
 The central goal of Native American child-rearing is to teach the importance of being generous and unselfish.
 In The Education of Little Tree, Forrest Carter recounted his grandmother's overriding principle: "When you discover something good, the first thing to do is share it with whoever you can.
 That way, the good spreads out and there’s no telling where it will go.”
-In helping others, young people create their own proof of worthiness; they have the power to make a positive contribution to another human life”
+In helping others, young people create their proof of worthiness; they have the power to make a positive contribution to another human life”

 Okay, so now what?
 Look at the following information I am going to share with you, if this does not blow your mind I don’t know what will.